SAJC Celebrates the 2013 A-Level Results

-We are proud of ALL our students and though we cannot highlight them all we have chosen these four in particular as the epitomes of the Saint Spirit and student.
-They have done us proud not just with their results but because they represent the very best qualities of exemplary Saints.
+We are proud of ALL our students and though we cannot highlight them all we have chosen these Saints as the epitomes of the Saint Spirit and student.
+They have done us proud not just with their results but because they represent the very best qualities of exemplary Saints demonstrating their ability to balance both their academics and their co-curricular activities.

 We would like to place on record our thanks to all those who have contributed to the success of our students.
 We especially thank the Board of Governors and all staff of the College, and finally we give thanks to God from whom all our blessings flow.